Kaloyan of Bulgaria: Death

 Kaloyan died during the siege of Thessalonica in October 1207, but the circumstances of his death are uncertain.
-Akropolites stated that he died of pleurisy.
+Historian Akropolites (1217/20-1282) stated that he died of pleurisy.
 He also recorded a rumour claiming that Kaloyan's "death was caused by divine wrath; for it seemed to him that an armed man appeared before him in his sleep and struck his side with a spear".

 Legends about Saint Demetrius of Thessalonica's intervention on behalf of the besieged town were recorded shortly after Kaloyan's death.
 Robert of Clari wrote before 1216 that the saint himself came to Kaloyan's tent and "struck him with a lance through the body", causing his death.
 Stefan Nemanjić wrote down the same legend in 1216 in his hagiography of his father, Stefan Nemanja.
 John Staurakios, who compiled the legends of Saint Demetrius in the late 13th century, recorded that a man riding on a white horse struck Kaloyan with a lance.
 Kaloyan, continued Staurakios, associated the attacker with Manastras, the commander of his mercenaries, who thus had to flee before Kaloyan's death.
 The legend was depicted on the walls of more than five Orthodox churches and monasteries.
 For instance, a fresco in the Decani Monastery depicts Saint Demetrius slaying Tsar Skaloyan.

 The contradictory records of Kaloyan's death gave rise to multiple scholarly theories, many of them accepting that he was murdered.
 Madgearu says Kaloyan was actually murdered by Manastras, who had most probably been hired by Kaloyan's wife and nephew, Boril.
 Historians Genoveva Cankova-Petkova and Francesco Dall'Aglia also write that Manastras killed Kaloyan, but they assume that the Greeks had persuaded him to turn against the tsar.

+Grave

 The location of Kaloyan's grave is unknown.
 According to the late 13th-century version of the Life of Saint Sava of Serbia, Kaloyan's body was embalmed and delivered to Tarnovo.
 However, the older version of the same legend, recorded in 1254, does not mention this episode.
 A golden ring, which was found in a grave near the Church of the Holy Forty Martyrs in Tarnovo in 1972, bears the Cyrillic inscription Kaloianov prăsten ("Kaloyan's ring").
 Historian Ivan Dujčev stated that the ring proved that Kaloyan's remains were transferred to the church, which was built in 1230.
-Based on the skull found in the same grave and associated with Kaloyan, anthropologist Jordan Jordanov reconstructed Kaloyan's face.
 The identification of the grave as Kaloyan's burial place is controversial, because the ring bearing his name cannot be dated to before the 14th century.
 Furthermore, the graves of all other royals who were buried in the same place are located within the church, suggesting that the ring was not owned by Kaloyan, but by one of his 14th-century namesakes.

+Based on the skull found in the same grave and associated with Kaloyan, anthropologist Jordan Jordanov reconstructed Kaloyan's face.